trsong/trsong.github.io/_posts/2021-02-01-DailyQuestionsFeb.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Apr 2, 2021 \[Hard\] Teams without Enemies
+---
+> **Question:** A teacher must divide a class of students into two teams to play dodgeball.
+Unfortunately, not all the kids get along, and several refuse to be put on the same team as that of their enemies.
+>
+> Given an adjacency list of students and their enemies, write an algorithm that finds a satisfactory pair of teams, or returns False if none exists.

 ### Apr 1, 2021 LC 16 \[Medium\] Closest to 3 Sum
 ---
 > **Question:** Given a list of numbers and a target number n, find 3 numbers in the list that sums closest to the target number n.
 There may be multiple ways of creating the sum closest to the target number, you can return any combination in any order.